chris-windsor/rust-ecom-service/README.md

-# Lemon Tree
+# rust-ecom-service

-ecommerce platform backend built with Axum
+e-commerce backend. recommended to use with [svelte-ecom](https://github.com/chris-windsor/svelte-ecom)